 PRISA/PRCC members; Public relations consultancies, corporate practitioners, associations, private institutions, NGOs, government bodies and students are eligible to submit entries to the PRISM Awards.

 Public relations consultancies may enter on behalf of clients and share the honours with them.

 Identifying A Category

 Campaigns may be local, regional, national or international in scope.

 Please ensure that you enter your campaign in the correct category.

-The same entry may be submitted in more than one category.
-However, each submission must be adapted for every different category entered, to indicate its suitability for that particular category.
+Although the same entry may be submitted in more than one category, each submission must be adapted for the specific different category entered.
+Clearly indicate its suitability for that particular category.
 Judges may refuse to assess entries not relating to the applicable category, or identical to an entry in another category.